MicrosoftDocs/power-platform/power-virtual-agents/build-22/build-2022-quickstart.md

 [!INCLUDE [Build 2022](includes/build-22-disclaimer.md)]

-This quickstart walks you through making a bot that uses new features and improvements introduced in the technology preview at Build.
+This quick start walks you through making a bot that uses new features and improvements introduced in the technology preview at Build.
 We'll create a simple bot that helps users make a reservation at a fictional restaurant.

 >
 > [!VIDEO https://www.microsoft.com/en-us/videoplayer/embed/RE4XQgu]